A cloudy and chilly morning with nary any sunlight.

 “Morning Hal.
 Morning Ruvis.”
 Troyle cordially replied, helping his wife and daughter out of the carriage.
 “How many guards?”
 He inquired, turning around to face the two.

 “The ones we called from the outskirts arrived last night.
 Twenty-two altogether.”

 “Perfect.
 Let’s hope it doesn’t get out of hand this time.”
 Troyle grinned.

 “Hahaha.
 Don’t count on it.
 Nobles and wine don’t mix very well.”

-“Dad,” Kaidus called out, cutting into their little chat.
-“I’m going to head off.
-I’ll be back around noon.”
+“Father,” Kaidus called out from the carriage, cutting into their morning chatter.
+“I’m heading off.
+I will be back around noon.”

 “Bye Kai!”
-Anise cheerfully shouted and waved her big brother off.
+Anise cheerfully shouted, waving her brother off.

-Alone in the carriage, Kaidus was headed elsewhere.
+Alone in the carriage, he was headed elsewhere.

-In his possession was a letter from Zorin Academy’s headmaster: Nylen Gvius Das Jozion.
-It was delivered by one of the old man’s assistant a couple of days prior, saying they needed to discuss something important.
+In his possession was a letter from Zorin Academy’s headmaster Nylen Gvius Das Jozion.
+It was delivered by one of the old man’s assistant a couple of days prior, stating that they needed to discuss something important.